Mitchum History, Family Crest & Coats of Arms

-Surrey, England before moving north to Scotland, and taking this name with them.
+The Mitchum family originally lived in the town of Mitcham in the county of Surrey, England before moving north to Scotland, and taking this name with them.
 In Scotland, as hereditary surnames were adopted during the late Middle Ages, names derived from localities became increasingly widespread.
 Local names sometimes denoted the proprietorship of the village or estate.
 Alternatively the name was derived from the personal name Michael, meaning "who is like God" and influenced by the Norman French to Michel and later to Mitchell.
 The Gaelic form of the name was MacgilleMichael.
-CITATION[CLOSE]

 Early Origins of the Mitchum family